 California Traffic Tickets

-Traffic tickets in California may bring motorists serious consequences on their driver’s licenses and driving records.
+Traffic tickets in California may bring motorists serious consequences on their CA driver’s licenses and driving records.
 When facing citations, drivers may choose to either fight them if they believe they are innocent or pay driving tickets if they are guilty.
 Learn more about your options, as well as how to fight a traffic violation, by reading the sections below.

 Fighting a California Ticket

 Paying a California Ticket

 Drivers can pay traffic citations in California using various methods such as online, by mail, by fax, by Express Drop Box, by phone (by using an automated telephone system) and by visiting a local office of the CA Superior Court in person.
 California traffic tickets payments must be submitted prior to the due date of the citation.

 Lost Tickets in California